cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/cel-go-for-policy-as-code.md

 - the timestamp when the connection entered the system (I’ll refer to it as ConnectionTime)
 - the number of requests that have been made over the connection (OperationsReceivedCounter)
 - the Bind DN (BindDN)
-- the number of time a request has been blocked (had to wait) to get processed (OperationsDelayedCounter)
+- the amount of time a request has been blocked (had to wait) to get processed (OperationsDelayedCounter)

-We can estimate service saturation by looking at the ratio of OperationsDelayedCounter to OperationsReceivedCounter.
-If nothing had to wait, the ratio would be very low; if the service was saturated, the ratio will be >>1.
+**We can estimate service saturation by looking at the ratio of OperationsDelayedCounter to OperationsReceivedCounter.
+If nothing had to wait, the ratio would be very low; if the service was saturated, the ratio will be >>1**.
 As an example, OperationsReceivedCounter might be 100, but OperationsDelayedCounter might be 400, meaning it took on average 4 times for requests on this connection to get worked on.

 I would like to see this information as a histogram, so each bucket is for a given ratio.
 But I’d like to see this broken down by the workload type eg. small-short, small-long and large-long (large).